Analytics for Business Decision Making - 386

 Program of Studies

-The program of studies displayed below applies to students starting the program in the 2019/20 academic year.
+The program of studies displayed below applies to students starting the program in the current academic year.
 Students who began in other academic years may require different courses to be eligible to graduate.
-If you have questions regarding a strategy for completion contact Continuing Education - Business.
+If you have questions regarding a strategy for completion contact Continuing Education - Technology and Skills .
 Please note this same program is offered through both Full Time Studies and Continuing Education at Mohawk College.

-Click on the Course number for more information on each course.
+Click on the Course Number for more information on each course, including courses marked Special Approval.

 |Course Number||Course Name||Course Description|